anir-tubi/tubi-roku/README.md

 9\.
 Create a CH ticket with any changes that have been made and give the ticket the QA team for manual testing.
 Make sure the changes are written in such a way that non technical readers will be able to consume this information.
 The title of the changes will be used in one of the last steps when creating a release within Github.

 10\.
 Any bugs found by QA should be fixed, committed to master, and then cherry picked into this QA build.
+Using the following two commands, bump the revision number on the QA branch, and update the staging channel with the latest version of the QA branch.

+  `$ gulp bumpQA`
+  `$ gulp stage`

+  Note: The revision number will only display as part of the version number under the About Settings Screen when the mode is set to "qa".

 11\.
 After QA Sign Off, run `$ gulp release`.
 This will: